TheCodingDojo/algorithms/schedules/data_structures.md

 }

 /**
- * Class to represent a list of linked nodes.
-Nodes CAN be linked together
- * without this class to form a linked list, but this class helps by providing
- * a place to keep track of the start node (head) of the list at all times and
+ * This class keeps track of the start (head) of the list and to store all the
- * as a place to add methods (functions inside an object) so that every new
- * linked list that is instantiated will inherit helpful the same helpful
- * methods, just like every array you create inherits helpful methods.
+ * functionality (methods) that each list should have.
  */
 class SinglyLinkedList {
   /**